Point Density Node

 - Vertex Color Sources

-Use a vertex color layer for coloring the point density texture.
+Use a Color Attribute for coloring the point density texture.

 Color Attributes are defined per face corner.
 A single vertex can have as many different colors as faces it is part of.
 The actual color of the point density texture is averaged from all vertex corners.